Promo Code Today: Book Online and Save $35

 6. Non-stick Cookware

-The other thing with nonstick cookware, most of them are labelled “dishwasher-safe” by the manufacturer, but they lose their first look coming out of the dishwasher.
+The other thing with nonstick cookware is that most of it is labelled “dishwasher-safe” by the manufacturer, but it loses its first look when coming out of the dishwasher.
 The point is that dishwasher detergents and high temperatures during the drying cycle can affect the nonstick coating.
 If you want to use it long, skip the drying cycle.
 But, when you notice the first sign of damage (scratching, chipping or flaking), do not use it as dangerous toxins can be released into the food.

 7. Ceramic Pans and Other Cookware